SitePen/dgrid/doc/README.md

 This folder contains the official dgrid documentation.
-It includes information on dgrid's core components, as well as information on various mixins, plugins, and extensions that are available to further expand dgrid's default functionality.
+It includes information on dgrid's core components, as well as information on various mixins and extensions that are available to further expand dgrid's default functionality.

 ## Components